The Windmill Turns Both Ways

 "In other words, you're trying to escape the politics," Naruto guessed.

 Jiraiya grimaced.
 "Hey now, I really have some things to do.
-I help Konoha maintain its ties in other lands, and that's especially important now that we have a new Hokage and everyone is wary of how that might change things.
-And no one is better for this than me, like you said, as a long-time teammate with thorough insight into her personality and policies."
+I help Konoha maintain its ties in other lands, after all!
+That's especially important now that we have a new Hokage.
+A long-time teammate has the best insight into her personality and policies."

 "You mean Konoha's ties in other lands' bathhouses," Naruto muttered.